clementPinon/clementPinon-Quote-generator-app/README.md

 4. Add a fallback mechanism using a predefined list of quotes in case API calls fail

 ### Step 5: Add Visual Enhancement with Dynamic Backgrounds
-1. Create a curated list of high-quality architecture images from Unsplash
+1. Set up Unsplash API integration to fetch high-quality background images
-2. Implement a function to randomly select and load background images
+2. Implement proper attribution for Unsplash photographers as required by their API terms
 3. Add image preloading to ensure smooth transitions between backgrounds
 4. Apply the dynamic background to the body element with proper styling